-There are several ingredients you will need to buy in order to complete your course. the course booklet details everything you need and also has a list of suppliers.
+There are several ingredients you will need to buy in order to complete your course.
+The course booklet details everything you need and also has a list of suppliers.

-Do check you course booklet to work out the total amount of each ingredient you need to complete the course.
+Do check your course booklet to work out the total amount of each ingredient you need to complete the course.
 If you have a friend who is completing the course, we would suggest buying together to minimise any wastage.

 Please note – you may need to turn the Ad Blocker off in your browser in order to see the product links. **As an Amazon Associate I earn from qualifying purchases.**